-Description A mid terraced two storey and attic dwelling house.
-A Accommodation The accommodation comprises: Ground floor-Entrance hallway, living room, dining room, kitchen.
-First floor-Landing, two bedrooms and bathroom with w.c.
-Attic floor-Landing, playroom/bedroom.
-Gross internal floor area (m2) 92 Neighbourhood and location The subjects form part of an established local authority residential area lying to the west of Fraserburgh town centre.
+Description A mid terraced two storey dwelling house.

+Accommodation The accommodation comprises:

+Ground Floor- Entrance hallway. living room, dining kitchen.

+First Floor- Landing, two bedrooms and bathroom with W.C.

+Gross internal floor area (m2) 73

+Neighbourhood and location The subjects form part of an established Local Authority residential area lying to the west of Fraserburgh town centre.
 Surrounding properties are of similar age and character.
-A wide range of facilities and amenities can be found within a reasonable distance.
-Age 52 years.
-Weather Dry and dull.
+Within Fraseburgh a wide range of facilities and amenities are available.

+Age 53 years.

+Weather Dry and sunny.

 Chimney stacks None.
-Roofing including roof space The roof is pitched and covered with slates with a tiled ridge.
-Front and rear eaves hatches give access to the roof space.
-The roof is of pre-fabricated timber framed construction with timber sarking boards.
-Rainwater fittings Visually inspected with the aid of hinseylars where Namwater mungs Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are of a PVC type.